 We all love a bargain, some of us a little bit too much.
-Criminals know this and use our love for a deal to scam our hard earned cash from us.
+Criminals know this and use our love for a deal to scam us out of our hard earned cash.

 You might see sensational deals for cheap products advertised on Facebook or by email.
-Friends or Family may have shared these offers with you.
-Just be sure to check out the website and satisfy yourself that it is a genuine company and not one which will just take your money and run!
+Friends or family may have shared these offers with you.
+Just be sure to check the website to satisfy yourself that it is a genuine company and not one which will just take your money and run!

 Criminals sometimes set up sites that look exactly the same as the one you’re expecting (at least for a page or two anyway) and it can be an easy mistake to log in, then get a nasty surprise when you don’t receive the goods or your bank account is emptied.

-When shopping online check the web address (URL) in your internet bar.
-It should always begin with ‘https://’ and not just “http://’ like the red message screen below
+When shopping online check the web address (URL) in your search bar.
+It should always begin with ‘https://’ and not just “http://’ like the red message screen below.

-This shows the website is secure; so all the data transmitted between you and the server is encrypted.
+This shows the website is secure; meaning all the data transmitted between you and the server is encrypted.

-So any cyber-criminals that hacked the website wouldn’t be able to read your information.
+So any cyber-criminals that attempt to hack the website won’t be able to read your information.

 You will also see a small closed padlock symbol at the start of the web address.

-You can click on the padlock to see further information – including the certificate if you click on that also.
+You can click on the padlock to see further information – including the certificate information and cookies in use etc.

 Credit cards offer far more protection against online purchases, and some even offer extended online protection plans to protect your money when buying online.
 Speak to your credit card provider if unsure.

-If you don’t have a credit card, perhaps it is worth obtaining one of these pre-paid debit cards you can load with the money required to use online – that way if the details are taken, its not directly linked to your actual bank account and won’t cause you the nightmare of all your money being taken, just that you had on the card.
+If you don’t have a credit card, perhaps it is worth obtaining a pre-paid debit card you can load with the money you wish to use online.
+That way if the details are taken, it’s not directly linked to your actual bank account and won’t cause you the nightmare of all your money being taken.
 Still awful, but the lesser of two evils.

-Firstly – make sure your passwords are secure, use a capital letter, a number and a symbol in there and you will normally be OK.
-Hackers are looking for easy to break passwords, they prey on the weak.
-Making yours this achieve this level of security will deter most hackers.
+Firstly – make sure your passwords are secure.
+Use a capital letter, a number and a symbol in there and you will normally be OK.
+Making your passwords achieve this level of security will deter most hackers.

-Secondly make sure you use different passwords for different online accounts because if the worst happens and your account is hacked, criminals will quickly try many other online accounts and taking these steps could ensure you minimise the problem if the worst happens to you.
+Secondly make sure you use different passwords for different online accounts because if the worst happens and your account is hacked, criminals will quickly try many other online accounts, so taking these steps could ensure you minimise the problem if the worst happens to you.

 Its sad that we have to write these – but its the world we live in.

-Just be aware and stay safe online people – please feel free to share or tag anyone in who would benefit from these 6 tips to stay safe online.
+Just be aware and stay safe online – please feel free to share or tag anyone who would benefit from these 6 tips to stay safe online.